-The county's museums include Cranbrook Academy of Art, Cranbrook Institute of Science, the W.P.
-Chrysler Automotive Museum and the Holocaust Memorial Center.
+The County's museums include Cranbrook Academy of Art, Cranbrook Institute of Science, and the Holocaust Memorial Center.

-Some of the world's top musicians perform at DTE Energy Music Theatre in Independence Township, Meadow Brook Music Festival in Rochester and the Palace of Auburn Hills.
+Some of the world's top musicians perform at DTE Energy Music Theatre in Independence Township, Meadow Brook Music Festival in Rochester Hills and the Palace of Auburn Hills.